Proxy locations

 Google is also known to implement unpredictable changes that offer little benefit to their users, such as the limits imposed in 2010.

-However, products like Oxylabs' Google Maps API solution are specifically made to avoid limitations such as the ones mentioned above, which is why they’re commonly chosen instead of official APIs.
+However, products like Oxylabs' Google Maps API are specifically made to avoid limitations such as the ones mentioned above, which is why they’re commonly chosen instead of official APIs.

 Get your 7-day free trial